-The RCP-241 can be controlled by either the RC5500 Controller or the 2400E family of Controllers.
-Refer to Section 3A for operating instructions if you have an RC5500 controller, and to Section 3B if you have a 2400E Controller.
-Operations of the RCP-241 require that it be configured at the controller and have the appropriate polling address assigned.
+Operations of the RCP-242 require that it be configured at the controller and have the appropriate polling address assigned.
 Connections and power up procedures should be performed on each panel controlled.
-Refer to the Operations Section in your controller manual for setup.
+Refer to the Operations Section of your controller manual for setup.